FROM 76,900 ISK

-The ice caves that the helicopter takes you to is an enormous series of icy tunnels that sparkle with so many hues of blue you can barely believe your eyes.
+The ice cave that the helicopter takes you to is an enormous series of icy tunnels that sparkle with so many hues of blue you can barely believe your eyes.
+Formerly known as Blue Dragon, this network of caves changes every year so you get a unique experience every time.
 You will fly over the incredible glaciers that have shaped the Skaftafell area.
 Then you touch down onto the largest outlet glaciers in Europe to explore a secluded icy tunnel, only accessible by helicopter.
-The Blue Dragon ice cave is a natural wonder of the Vatnajökull region.
+The ice cave is a natural wonder of the Vatnajökull region.
 This is an incredible experience that most people don’t get the chance to do.
-But our friends at Atlantsflug can take you there.
+Thankfully, our friends at Atlantsflug can take you there.

 The Scenic Flight